Learning a quantum computer's capability: Introduction

-In this paper, we investigate using classical artificial neural networks to model a quantum computer's capability function (see schematic in Fig.~\ref{fig:schematic}).
-Neural networks are general-purpose function approximators \cite{Hor89} that have shown promise for many tasks in quantum physics and computing \cite{Kre23, Geb23}---including calibration~\cite{Buk18, Che14, Fos18, Niu19}, circuit compilation~\cite{Mor21}, tomography~\cite{Car19, Sch22, Tor18}, and solving many-body physics problems~\cite{Car17}.
-Neural network models for $s(c)$ are intriguing because they need not be constrained by the assumptions of a particular parameterized error model.
-Instead, neural networks can use a many-parameter ansatz for $s(c)$ that is highly expressive, potentially enabling them to be trained to model the effect of poorly understood or unexpected error modes.
-Furthermore, neural network models for capabilities have the potential to be scalable: a trained neural network model for $s(c)$ can be quickly queried even in the many-qubit setting.
-This is because neural network models for $s(c)$ need not rely on explicit classical simulations of quantum circuits, which contrasts with directly computing $s(c)$ from most parameterized models (e.g., process matrices).
+Neural network capability models are especially intriguing because they need not be constrained by the assumptions of a particular parameterized error model.
+This feature has allowed neural networks to be used for many tasks in quantum physics and computing \cite{Kre23, Geb23}---including calibration~\cite{Buk18, Che14, Fos18, Niu19}, circuit compilation~\cite{Mor21, Zhang21}, tomography~\cite{Car19, Sch22, Tor18}, and solving many-body physics problems~\cite{Car17}.
+As general function approximators~\cite{Hor89}, neural networks can model a processor's capability using a many-parameter ansatz that is highly expressive, potentially enabling them to be trained to model the effect of poorly understood or unexpected error modes (e.g., non-Markovianity) and to operate at scales far beyond those of traditional process matrix-based approaches.

-There are many neural network architectures that could be applied to the problem of capability modelling, and in this work we use convolutional neural networks (CNNs) \cite{Osh15, Col08, Goo16}.
-CNNs extract predictive features from their input using learned convolutional filters, and they have proven useful for image classification~\cite{Osh15} and natural language processing~\cite{Col08}.
-CNNs are a promising architecture for capability modelling because convolutional filters can pick out particular patterns of gates in a circuit (encoded as an image, or tensor), and particular but \emph{a priori} unknown patterns of gates can be correlated with $s(c)$ \cite{Sarovar2020-pz, Pro22}.
-Furthermore, it is possible to construct CNNs whose complexity---i.e., the number of parameters that must be learned---increases only slowly (or even not at all) with the number of qubits ($n$) in a processor, meaning that scalable capability modelling with CNNs is feasible.
+Here, we show that neural networks can accurately model a processor's capability in the presence of strongly non-Markovian errors---such as gates that get worse over time, or temporal pulse spillover---that conventional error models cannot capture \cite{Nie21}.
+Furthermore, our neural network capability models are scalable: we show how to efficiently gather training data on a 49-qubit quantum computer, and demonstrate how our trained neural network models can be quickly queried in the many-qubit setting.
+In principle, our method can scale to hundreds or thousands of qubits.